9 Tidy data

 Data “shape” can be important when you are trying to work with and visualize data.
 In this chapter we’ll discuss “tidy data” and how it helps us with both ggplot and other charting tools like Datawrapper.

-9.1 Goals for this section
+9.1 Learning goals for this chapter

 9.2 The questions we’ll answer